Steps to Take

-Step 1 - Contact the International Admissions Office
+Step 1 – Complete the International Admissions Process

-- Form G-1145 e-Notification of Application/Petition Acceptance - This form will be used by USCIS to send you notification by email or text if they have questions or need additional information about your change of status.
-This form is optional and is used if students want to be notified by email.
+- Form G-1145 e-Notification of Application/Petition Acceptance- This optional form will allow USCIS to send you notification by email or text if they have questions or if they need additional information about your change of status.

-- Letter from student to the U.S. Department of Homeland Security explaining why you want to change your visa status to F-1.
-Address the letter "To Whom It May concern".
-Be sure to specify in your letter whether your spouse is currently working and when their work period is scheduled to end if you are on a dependent visa based on employment.
+- Letter from student applicantto the U.S. Department of Homeland Security explaining why you want to change your visa status to F-1.
+Address the letter "To Whom It May concern."
+If you are applying for change of status while currently on a dependent visa, be sure to specify in your letter whether your spouse is currently working as well as when their work period is scheduled to end.

-- Copy of your I-94 Admission document - Students who did not receive a paper copy I-94 should go to www.cbp.gov/I94 to obtain the electronic record.
-Print the information to bring with your other documents.
+- Copy of your most recent I-94.
+Students who do not yet have a paper copy of their I-94 should go to cbp.gov/I94in order to print the electronic record.

 - Copy of passport and visa.
 If your current passport or visa documents have expired, you will not be approved for the change to F-1 status.

-- Proof of $200 SEVIS fee payment (www.FMJfee.com) Go to the website, pay the fee, print your receipt to include with the I-539 application documents.
-You will use the SEVIS I-20 number for this process.
+- Proof of $200 SEVIS fee payment.
+You must log in to the SEVIS Fee Paymentsite and pay the $200 SEVIS fee using the information on the Form I-20.
+Print your receipt to include with the I-539 application documents.

-- $290 check or money order payable to: U.S. Department of Homeland Security (do not abbreviate)
+- $290 check or money orderpayable to the U.S. Department of Homeland Security (do not abbreviate).
+This fee is for the change of status application.

-Step 3 - Documents Will Be Prepared for Submission to USCIS
+Step 4 - Prepare Your Documents for Submission to USCIS

-Once the requested items above are reviewed by UHV, they will be assembled and prepared for submission to the USCIS Texas Service Center by the student.
-The preferred method is overnight shipping which may be tracked, and receipt documented.
-The student must make copies of all documents that will be submitted.
-Sending the documents to the USCIS Service Center will be the responsibility of the student.
-The documents may be sent by US postal service, or by courier service (FedEx, UPS, Lone Star).
-Here are the addresses for both options:
+Once the requested items above are reviewed by the International Programs Office, the student should assemble and prepare their application for submission to the USCIS Texas Service Center.
+The student must make copies of all documents that are being submitted.
+Sending the documents to the USCIS Service Center is the responsibility of the student.
+The documents may be sent by US postal service or by courier service (FedEx, UPS, or Lone Star).
+However, the preferred method is overnight shipping which can be tracked and receipt documented.
+Here are the addresses for the postal service and courier service options:

 PO Box 660166 ATTN: I-539